DmytroHalai/SelfAssessment/Skills/Programming.md

   - Data flow
   - Code reuse
   - Defensive programming
-  - Don't repeat yourself (DRY): 🎓 known
+  - Don't repeat yourself (DRY): 🖐️ used
-  - KISS principle: 🎓 known
+  - KISS principle: 🖐️ used
 - Syntax and concepts
   - Value: 🖐️ used
   - Identifier: 🖐️ used